 Always choose a wide-open space for flying your plane.
 It is ideal for you to fly at a sanctioned flying field.
 If you are not flying at an approved site, always avoid flying near houses, trees, wires and buildings.
 You should also be careful to avoid flying in areas where there are many people, such as busy parks, schoolyards, or soccer fields.
-Consult laws and ordinances before choosing a location to fly your aircraft.
-After takeoff, gain some altitude.
-Climb to a safe altitude and begin to trim the model till it's tracks well through all aspects of flight, including high speed passes, inverted flight, loops, and point rolls.
+Consult laws and ordinances be for choosing a location to fly your aircraft.